joomla-projects/developer-documentation/en/docs/contribute/tools.md

 ## Building and publishing

-Once your proposed changes have been submitted through a **Pull Request**, an administrator will review them and, if accepted, merge them into the `main` branch.
+Once your proposed changes have been submitted through a **Pull Request**, an administrator will review them and, if accepted, merge them into the `default` branch.
 This process of building and publishing the updated documentation is automated using:

 - *Github actions* for the build process: see `/.github/workflows/ci.yml` for configuration.
 - *Mkdocs Material* configuration file located at `mkdocs.yml`, per language.

 ??? danger "Unless you are an administrator of this project, only change documentation content, located inside of the `/<language code>/docs` directory."
     Content in other directories is for building the documentation and publishing it automatically, it should not be modified unless by administrators.
-Pull Request attempting to change content outside of `/<language code>/docs` will likely not be accepted.
+Pull Requests attempting to change content outside of `/<language code>/docs` will likely not be accepted.